slevinas/zigi_qa_wolf_take_home/README.md

 3. `$ npx playwright test tests/hackerNewsTest.spec.js --debug `.

 ### Solution 1
+#### file: `class-playwright-inloop-compare-index.js`

 In this implementation i'm iterating over the tableRows and selecting based on the row's id which is mapped to span.age(which holds the dateTimeString) by it's child anchor-tag that holds a reference to that id.

 While in the loop i'm comparing that extracted dateTime-string transformed to milliseconds with the next element in the series, using playwright's expect().

 If the comparison fails the test will stop at the point of failure without any need to get the whole 100 records.

 ### Solution 2.
+#### file: `class-playwright-collecting-data-and-compare-index.js`.

-2. Edit the `index.js` file in this project to go to [Hacker News/newest](https://news.ycombinator.com/newest) and validate that EXACTLY the first 100 articles are sorted from newest to oldest.
-You can run your script with the `node index.js` command.
+In this implementation i'm Collecting EXACTLY the first 100 articles and storing them into an array and then pass that array to a utility function to validate that it is sorted from newest to oldest.

-Note that you are welcome to update Playwright or install other packages as you see fit, however you must utilize Playwright in this assignment.

 ### Question 2